 What’s Your Budget?

-Having said all that, your budget should always be one of the deciding factors on whether you decide to buy or rent a water softening system.
+Having said all that, your budget is probably the deciding factor on whether you decide to buy or rent a water-softening system.

-If you decide to buy a water softening system, you will also have to consider the costs of regular maintenance and the equipment you’ll need to install the unit successfully.
-Renting a softening system is the more affordable option, but it offers less value in the long term.
+Renting a softening system is a smaller initial investment, but it offers less value in the long term.
 Rentals usually make sense for timeframes that extend to about a year.

 If you are looking at rentals, you are probably looking at anywhere between $25-$50 per month for an average softener.
 Of course, this all depends on the type of softener, its quality, the manufacturer, your local area, and the policy on additional maintenance and repair costs.